vdaas/vald/docs/api/status.md

 ## RESOURCE_EXHAUSTED

-`RESOURCE_EXHAUSTED` means the some resources has been exhausted.
+`RESOURCE_EXHAUSTED` means that some resources have been exhausted.

 It appears when:

-- There is out-of-memory in gRPC payload, or networks, or etc.
+- There is out-of-memory in gRPC payload, in networks, etc.
 - There are some server overload situations.
 - The sent or received message is larger than the configured limit (default is 4 MB).